Man0dya/img-gen-1.0/README.md

-# 🌞 FutureWatt AI Image Generator
+# AI Image Generator

-**Clean Energy.
-Smarter Living.
-AI-Powered Art Generation** 🍃🌍🎨
+** AI-Powered Art Generation** 🍃🌍🎨

-FutureWatt is a full-stack web application that revolutionizes AI image generation with dual-API fallback, permanent image hosting, and a beautiful community gallery.
+img-gen-1.0 is a full-stack web application that revolutionizes AI image generation with dual-API fallback, permanent image hosting, and a beautiful community gallery.

 ---